2011 Mazda Demio Review

 3. Functional interior

-For someone looking for an economical car to own, the Mazda Demio makes a very compelling case.
+For someone looking for an economical and affordable car to own, the Mazda Demio makes a very compelling case and it’s one of the most popular small cars in Kenya.